EtherTyper/react-lang/README.md

 ### Mr. Rosier: Yes, this is Eli Bradley's project.
 Please click on the username.

-All contributions are welcome, as long as you want to license your contributions under the same MIT license!
+All contributions are welcome, as long as you want to license your contributions under the same Apache 2.0 license!